moosylog/galactic/README.md

 ## 🌐 Overview

-Galactic Keystroke is not a regular typing test.
-It is an **arcade defense game** built specifically to help you master split ergonomic keyboards and different key layouts.
+Galactic Keystroke is not a traditional typing test—it is a **high-intensity arcade defense system** engineered to train elite touch-typing mechanics.

-Instead of typing normal sentences, you must:
-- Defend your keyboard from falling words and letters.
-- Type quickly to fire lasers from your digital keys to destroy the enemies.
-- Improve your accuracy to survive harder waves and boss fights.
+At its core is the **Chiral Swarm system**:
+- Your keyboard becomes a live combat interface.
+- Incoming alien swarms are words that must be typed with precision.
+- Your performance directly controls survival, firepower, and progression.

+Your objective is to:
+- Survive endless hyperspace sectors.
+- Maintain high WPM and accuracy multipliers.
+- Identify and eliminate your weakest typing patterns.
+- Climb the competitive leaderboard through consistency and skill.

-It is built as a single HTML file that runs directly in your browser.
-No installation, no setup tools, and no extra downloads—just open and play.
+Built as a single HTML file, the game runs instantly in your browser—no installs, no dependencies, no friction.

 ---

 ## 🚀 Key Features

-* **Biometric Weakness Tracking:** The game studies how you type.
-It finds the keys you are slow with or make mistakes on, and creates custom challenges based on your weakest links.
+* **Biometric Weakness Tracking:** Dynamically analyzes your typing patterns and generates targeted challenges based on your weakest keys and transitions.
+* **Chiral Combat System:** Left-hand (blue) and right-hand (pink) plasma fire reflects true keyboard input, reinforcing muscle memory.
-* **Boss Fights & Abductions:** Every third wave is a Boss Wave.
-Bosses will try to use a tractor beam to steal your keys.
-You must defeat them to rescue your keys and unlock "Dual Fire" lasers.
+* **Boss Fights & Key Abductions:** Every 5 waves introduces a Boss Ship that can capture your keys—forcing precision recovery gameplay.
-* **Combo System & EMP:** Type without mistakes to build your Combo multiplier.
-Hitting Bonus Drones charges your EMP.
-Once full, press the Spacebar to unleash a massive blast.
+* **Combo System & EMP Weapon:** Maintain flawless streaks to build multipliers and charge a screen-clearing EMP blast.
+* **Adaptive Difficulty Scaling:** The better you perform, the more aggressive and precise the swarm becomes.
-* **Built-in Scoreboard:** Your top 5 highest scores are automatically saved in your browser so you can track your progress.
+* **Persistent Scoreboard:** Your top scores are stored locally to track long-term improvement.
-* **Immersive Arcade Feel:** Features a glowing neon style, screen shake effects, and retro sound effects to make typing practice feel like a real game.
+* **Immersive Arcade Feedback:** Neon visuals, impact effects, and responsive feedback loops make practice feel like competition.

 ---